The impact of the UK’s ‘phenomenal level’ of avian flu

 Will UK outbreak affect food supplies?

-She warned that every bird where an outbreak has been confirmed would be killed, however, adding that “for those keepers affected, it is really devastating”.
+She warned at the time that every bird where an outbreak has been confirmed would be killed, however, adding that “for those keepers affected, it is really devastating”.